This post may contain affiliate links.

 This wall-o-spices is my pride and joy.
 You can read about how I made it here.

 I store my silverware next to the sink in a basket I got from a thrift store with tin cans as dividers.
-I like having the silverware there where it's handy to put away.
+I like keeping the silverware where it’s handy to put away.
 Something else I want to mention about this photo is the sponge caddy in the sink.
-I used to have problems with the suction cups constantly slipping or falling off, but then I read a tip that said it would stay put if mounted in the corner of the sink, and it was true!
+It kept falling until I read a tip to mount it in the corner of the sink.
+I didn’t think it would, but it worked like magic!

-It really bugged me to always have the ugly dish soap bottle sitting on the counter, but we were too lazy to put it in the cabinet underneath the sink each time, so I bought this nifty little squeezable rubber soap bottle.
+It really bugged me to always have the ugly dish soap bottle sitting on the counter.
+So I bought this nifty little squeezable rubber soap bottle.
 It comes in lots of pretty colors (mine is the gray one).
-It's the little things.
+This one is not currently stocked on Amazon, but there are other similar options.
+It’s the little things.

 Our RV Bathroom